compintell/Mooncake.jl/docs/src/running_tests_locally.md

 If you find that this strategy leaves you running more of the test suite than you would like, consider copy + pasting specific tests into the REPL, or commenting out a chunk of tests in the file that you are editing during development (try not to commit this).
 I find this is rather crude strategy effective in practice.

+## Extension and Integration Testing

+Mooncake now has quite a lot of package extensions, and a large number of integration tests.
+Unfortunately, these come with a lot of additional dependencies.
+To avoid these dependencies causing CI to take much longer to run, we locate all tests for extensions and integration testing in their own environments.
+These can be found in the `test/ext` and `test/integration_testing` directories respectively.

+These directories comprise a single `.jl` file, and a `Project.toml`.
+You should run these tests by simply `include`ing the `.jl` file.
+Doing so will activate the environemnt, ensure that the correct version of Mooncake is used, and run the tests.